everscope/public_library/README.md

 ## How to use:

-You can test web api with swagger, but also you can send next requests:
+You can test web API with swagger, but also you can send the next requests:

  - #### Attendance/:

-	- `attendance/increase` - addes one visitor to visitors ammount
+	- `attendance/increase` - adds one visitor to visitors' amount

-   - `attendance/decrease` - removes one visitor from visitors ammount
+   - `attendance/decrease` - removes one visitor from visitors' amount

-	-  `attendance/get` - returns current ammount of visitors
+	-  `attendance/get` - returns the current amount of visitors